top of page

 Part of Sericulture Rite or Qin Can Li Hold by Empress Xiaoxianchun (1712 — 1748) the Beloved Wife of Qianlong Emperor, Painted by Court Artist Giuseppe Castiglione — Taipei Palace Museum

-Symbolism and Importance of Silkworms
+Symbolism and Importance of Silkworm

 Since the Neolithic era, sericulture made the silkworm one of the most important necessities of people's lives, hence a significant offering in ancient grand worship ceremonies.

-Meanwhile, a silkworm can grow into a cocoon, which later would break and fly out of a moth, this whole process has been believed to be a representative of a life circle, from one's birth to death, and then the soul's flying to heaven.
+Meanwhile, a silkworm can grow into a cocoon, which later would break and fly out of a moth, this whole process has been believed to be a representative of a life circle: from one's birth to death, and then the soul's flying to heaven.

-Therefore, silk and silkworm-shaped stones and jade articles had been used as divine sacrificial offerings in ancient holy rites to pray for good harvests and wealthy lives and as shroud and burial objects in nobles' tombs wishing for their souls' successful journeys to heaven or rebirth.
+Therefore, silk and silkworm-shaped stones and jade articles were used as divine sacrificial offerings in ancient holy rites to pray for good harvests and prosperous lives.

 Jade Silkworm of the Shang (1600 BC — 1046 BC) or Western Zhou (1046 BC — 771 BC) Dynasties